AutoProving/TreeAutomataFormalization/README.md

-# Formalization of Tree Automata in Coq
+# Formalization of Some Basic Concepts from Tree Automata in Coq

 ## Dependencies